 - At one point in Death Note, part of the Kira Investigation Squad ends up having to take their pants off to get through a metal detector.

 - In one episode of Golgo 13, Golgo has to go through a metal detector with his gun.
-He gets a toy pistol made entirely out of plastic for the job, (It would only be good for one shot, but then again Golgo only needs one shot) and walked through with the bullet hidden in his mouth, where any investigator would assume the detector is sensing some dental work.
+He gets a toy pistol made entirely out of plastic for the job, (It was mentioned that even with a special - and probably fictitious - type of plastic, the firing pin would only be good for one shot, but then again Golgo only needs one shot) and walked through with the bullet hidden in his mouth, where any investigator would assume the detector is sensing some dental work.

 - In an issue of The Defenders, when Dr. Strange passes through a metal detector in his secret ID the Eye of Agamotto sets it off.
 He habitually kept it invisible but forgot that his spell didn't work on machines.
 He used a quick illusion spell to make it look like a St. Christopher medal.